 Both infant and convertible seats are concave to embrace the spine and shelter it during an impact.
 Booster seats (with or without 5-point harness) raise the child to the appropriate level on the seat so that their legs drape over the vehicle seat and the shoulder belt can lay safely across their chest.

 If they do meet these requirements, make sure you do a fit test.
 Have your child sit in your vehicle seat, with their back on the back of the vehicle seat.
-Are their legs long enough to bend over the vehicle seat at the knee or do their legs stick straight out?
-Are they tall enough so that the vehicle shoulder belt drapes across their shoulder and chest or does it cut into their neck?
+Are their legs long enough to bend over the vehicle seat at the knee?
+Do their legs stick straight out?
+Are they tall enough so that the vehicle shoulder belt drapes across their shoulder and chest?
+Does the seat belt cut into their neck?
 A shoulder belt that hits the child in the face can cause significant injury during a crash.
 Also, if their legs are straight out, they could receive significant fractures to the legs and pelvis if a force pushed them into the seat ahead of them.

 #6 Seat is installed Incorrectly in the vehicle